 Clinical studies of children with ASD who also have co-occurring medical symptoms

-The projects in our laboratory are driven by a talented group of research fellows, graduate students, research staff and collaborating faculty.
+The projects in our laboratory are driven by a talented group of postdoctoral fellows, graduate students, research staff and collaborating faculty.
 Our laboratory is unique in undertaking both basic and clinical research projects.
 Research projects investigate the development of brain architecture that controls learning, emotional and social behavior, and the challenges that arise when neurodevelopment is derailed, and determining why brain and certain medical disorders often co-occur in children and adolescents.